puavo-org/puavo-os/parts/webmenu/docs/menujson.md

     search strings.
   - `condition`: {String, optional} Javascript expression.
-When present the condition is executed and the item will appear only when the expression evalutes to a truthty value.
-The expresstion has to values in scope. `env` which contains all the environment values and `item` which is the current menu item.
+When present the condition is executed and the item will appear only when the expression evaluates to a truthty value.
+The expression has two values in scope. `env` which contains all the environment environment and `item` which is the current menu item.

 ### Translations